thebrandonallen/edit-author-slug/readme.md

 ## Changelog ##

+### 1.3.0 ###
+* Fix a potential bug where a sanitized author base could end up with double forward slashes.
+* Introduce the `%ba_eas_author_role%` permalink structure tag.
+This can be used to customize role-based author bases.
+* Bonus: All alternative facts are now free!

 ### 1.2.1 ###
 * Fixed stupid error where the default user nicename wasn't being properly retrieved from the database.
 Sorry about that :(
 * Unfortunately, some unicorns were lost during the development of this release, but they are a resilient creature.